KnollFrank/MLND-Capstone-Detecting-Falls-with-Wearable-Sensors/report.md

 - bending while walking and then continuing walking
 - coughing-sneezing | coughing or sneezing

-The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a dataset containing falls and activities of daily living in order to learn to distinguish falls from activities of daily living.
+The intendet solution is to train several machine learning classifiers like Decision Tree, K-Nearest Neighbors, Random Forest, Support Vector Machine and a deep neural network on a dataset containing falls and activities of daily living in order to learn to distinguish falls from non-falls.

 ### Metrics